 Collecting and reviewing all manager transition reports.

 Mediating any internally or externally originating conflicts or complaints between staff and management as well as management and the Engineering Society, as outlined in Policy Manual η.D.2.

+To perform all budgetary planning necessary in the portfolio.

-Submitting a transition report that the end of their term.
+The Director of Retail Services shall submit a transition report by the end of Week 8 of the second semester (Ref. γ.E.3).

-To serve as an ex-officio non-voting Member of the Engineering Society’s Advisory Board.

 Director of Finance

 (Ref.
-By-Law 8.B.8)
+By-Law 8.B.12)

 The Director of Finance shall be responsible for the short-term financial operations of the Society as outlined in Policy θ the Policy Manual.

+The Director of Finance shall report to the Vice-President (Finance & Administration).

+The Director of Finance shall be responsible for oversight of the following:

+The Finance Officer(s), who shall be responsible for:

+Supporting management of transactions through the Bank of EngSoc including reimbursements, invoices, credit cards and deposits.

+Working for a minimum of 2 hours per week.

 The specific duties of the Director of Finance are as follows:

-To ensure that the finances of the Society are correctly set up and maintained throughout the year in Simply Accounting.
+To ensure that the finances of the Society are correctly set up and maintained throughout the year in Quickbooks in collaboration with the bookkeeper..

-To oversee and manage the Financial Officer(s).

-To present for approval to the EngSoc council the EngSoc Operating Annual Budget in consultation with the Vice-President (Operations)
+To present the EngSoc Operating Annual Budget to Council in consultation with the Vice-President (Finance & Administration).

+To act s a resource for all Engineering Society members for financial matters.

+To hold finance training for all affiliated groups that bank with the Engineering Society at least once per year.

+To facilitate the approval of budgets of affiliated groups that bank with EngSoc.

-To update the EngSoc budget as often as possible and to provide summary sheets to the Vice-President (OperationsOperations) when requested.
+To ensure the EngSoc budget is being updated as often as possible and to provide summary sheets to the Vice-President (Finance & Administration) when requested.

 To keep track of bank location, signing authority, and account information for all groups within the Engineering Society, even if they do not bank with EngSoc.

+To facilitate the use of the cash box and POS machine by affiliated groups.

+To support any relevant affiliated groups in their application for Dean’s Donation (Ref. θ.C.2).

+To facilitate debt repayment plans and debt classification (Ref. θ.C.3).

 To reconcile bank statements and ensure that all bills are paid on time.